Maryna-Mala/postman_hw/README.md

 This project is a test automation suite developed using [Postman](https://www.postman.com/) for the [Trello](https://trello.com/) website.
 The tool is designed to automate the testing of various functionalities on the Trello platform, ensuring a smooth and error-free user experience.

 Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.

+## Test description

+These 4 test scenarios are created with Postman API tool.
+According to the [Trello API](https://developer.atlassian.com/cloud/trello/rest) implemented the following test scenarios:
+1. Create a board
+2. Get a board
+3. Update the board's description
+4. Delete the board
+Also, added assertions for headers, status code and body of response.
+Added script into package.json to run API tests through the CLI (using Newman tool).

 ## How to Setup